cihangxie/DI-2-FGSM/README.md

 - http://download.tensorflow.org/models/inception_v3_2016_08_28.tar.gz

 ## Acknowledgements

-- For the implementations of random resizing and random padding (https://arxiv.org/abs/1711.01991), the original implementation is available at https://github.com/cihangxie/NIPS2017_adv_challenge_defense.
-We adopt a more user-friendly re-implementations https://github.com/anishathalye/obfuscated-gradients in this repo.
+- For the implementations of random resizing and random padding (https://arxiv.org/abs/1711.01991), the original version is available at https://github.com/cihangxie/NIPS2017_adv_challenge_defense.
+We adopt a more user-friendly re-implementation https://github.com/anishathalye/obfuscated-gradients in our repo only for releasing purpose.

 ## Citing this work

 If you find this work is useful in your research, please consider citing: